sebastienlapierre/oio-docs/doc/admin-guide/source/configuration_namespace.rst

 Namespace-wide global configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Variables spread in via the conscience.
+Most of these will disappear soon, and
+be replaced by local ones.

 chunk_size
 ----------